CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

 Creating a mesh
 ---------------

-To create a mesh we need to create a GmshMesh object and initialise this with our geometry:
+To create a mesh we need to create a GmshMesh object and initialize this with our geometry:

 .. code-block:: Python